PHP-DI/PHP-DI/doc/php-definitions.md

 $containerBuilder->addDefinitions('config.php');
 ```

+## A word about lazy loading

+PHP-DI loads the definitions you have written and uses them like instructions on how to create objects.

+However those objects are only created when/if they are requested from the container, for example through `$container->get(…)` or when they need to be injected in another object.
+That means you can have a large amount of definitions, PHP-DI will not create all the objects unless asked to.

+The only exception to that behavior is if you define *objects* as [values](#values) but this is not recommended (this is explained in the ["Values" section](#values)).

 ## Syntax

 PHP-DI's definitions are written using a *DSL* (Domain Specific Language) written in PHP and based on helper functions.